of the problem solving for my site has to do with the fact that none of

 Not shown in this model is the tree-lined road on the east side of the

-building (near the lean-to) that would shade the east panels for much of the morning.
+building (near the car port) that would shade the east panels for much of the morning.

 Notice that I refined the model with architectural details and modeled all of my